munktron239/OffShore-LaunchSite/README.md

 There are even some easter eggs you can try to find ;)

-Lastly, the Kunited States Navy has let the KSC use one of their Aircraft Carriers, and it is parked next to the platform.
+Lastly, the Kunited States Navy has let the KSC use some of their Aircraft Carriers, and they are parked close to the platform.
-You could launch and land small planes from there if you want to.
-But it won't be easy because the carrier is pretty small.
+You could launch and land small planes from them if you want to.
+But it won't be easy because the carriers are pretty small.
+One carrier is facing East (HD270) and another is heading South (HD180).

 ----------------------------------------------------------------------------------------------------------------------------------------

-Dependencies:
+# Dependencies:

 - Making History DLC